SQUARE-WAVES/theWorks/README.md

 }
 ```

-you would probably get an error like "invalid cogs setting on animal," However it's hard to tell which plugin failed, especially if you have more than one plugin with the same path.
-Therefore the works sticks the name of the plugin on the error object (err.plugins)
+you would probably get an error like "invalid cogs setting on animal"

+Unfortunately it's hard to tell which part of the package failed, especially if you have more than one plugin with the same path.
+Therefore the works sticks the name of the thing that went wrong on the error object (err.components)

 **but wait, that's plural, why?**

 well you can build plugins that build plugins that build plugins.
-So you probably want to know the whole tree down to the thing that actually failed. so you get an arry, from the root to the actual offender.
+So you probably want to know the whole tree down to the thing that actually failed. so you get an array, from the root to the actual offender.

-in the above example you would get an error.plugins value of ```["cats"]```.
+in the above example you would get an error.components value of ```["cats"]```.
 However if you had something like

 ```
 {